Drake (musician): 2013–2015: Nothing Was the Same and If You're Reading This It's Too Late

-In 2014, Drake performed in Spanish as a featured artist on the Romeo Santos song "Odio".
-He also appeared on a remix of "Tuesday" by ILoveMakonnen, which peaked at number one on Billboard's Rhythmic chart and number twelve on the "Hot 100", and released "0 to 100 / The Catch Up" as a non-album single.
-The latter went double platinum in the United States.
+In late 2014, Drake announced that he began recording sessions for his fourth studio album.
 On February 12, 2015, Drake released If You're Reading This It's Too Late onto iTunes with no prior announcement.
 Despite debate on whether it was an album or a mixtape, its commercial stance quantifies it as his fourth retail project with Cash Money Records, a scheme that was rumoured to allow Drake to leave the label.
-However, he eventually remained with Cash Money, and If You're Reading This It's Too Late sold over 1 million units in 2015, making Drake the first artist with a platinum project in 2015, as well as his fourth overall.
+However, he eventually remained with Cash Money, and If You're Reading This It's Too Late sold over 1 million units in 2015.